Vasuki-Garg/rgcn-imb-detection/README.md

         - review_vector, roberta_neu, roberta_pos, roberta_neg, reviewRating, lexicon_score, lexicon_prediction
      - Reviewer features (features using Yelp reviewer metadata):
         - authorName, authorGender
-     - Label: The label feature indicates whether a business is illicit (1) or not (0)
+     - Label: The label feature indicates whether a business is illicit (1) or non-illicit (0)

 2. **Save the Dataset to Google Drive**:
    - Create the following folder structure in your Google Drive: